3.9 Provisions , Contingent Liabilities and Contingent assets

 A. Interest rate Risk

 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-The Company's exposure to the risk of changes in market interest rates is minimal since the exposure relates primarily to the Company's long-term debt obligations of redeemable non-convertible bonds with fixed interest rates as disclosed in Notes 23 and 28.
+The Company's exposure to the risk of changes in market interest rates is minimal since the exposure relates primarily to the Company's long-term debt obligations of redeemable non-convertible bonds with fixed interest rates as disclosed in Note 23 .
 With the current profile of fixed rate borrowing, the company is not sensitive to interest rate fluctuations.

 B. Foreign Currency Risk